 When space gets tight, crowded homeowners get desperate for ways to carve out space from nothing.
 Garage conversions abound in areas where real estate is expensive and neighbors are close.
-Garage conversions appear to be the classic "Sure, I can do it myself" home remodel project.
+Garage conversions appear to be the classic do-it-yourself home remodel project.
+With nothing in your way like load-bearing walls and with the box seemingly already in place, it feels like nothing can go wrong.
+Is a garage conversion your quick ticket to more living space?

-Converting a garage requires more consideration than refinishing a basement because of significant downsides.
-With the basement remodel, you can hardly go wrong with elevating an unusable dark space into one that is light-filled and usable.
-Little is lost.
 With the garage, though, you trade out a space that is usable for one thing (storing cars, boxes, etc.) for a space that is usable for another thing (living).
-At best, it's a one-for-one trade.
+At best, this becomes a one-for-one trade.
 At worst, you devalue your house.

 - Windows: Add enough window space to provide for natural light and air.
 In some municipalities, this means 5.5 square feet or a percentage of the total garage space.

-- Ceiling: Maintain 7.5' minimum ceiling height.
+- Ceiling: Maintain at least 7.5 feet of minimum ceiling height.

 - Heat: Provide heating to maintain 70 degrees F. Retrofit heating options include extending existing central heating ductwork and installing electric baseboard or fan-driven wall heaters.